As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Is my dog coughing in the morning different from coughing anytime during the day?

-Coughing in the morning is most commonly due to fluid building up in your dog’s lungs.
+Yes, coughing in the morning is most commonly due to fluid building up in your dog’s lungs.
 As your dog is sleeping, this fluid will accumulate, and once your dog wakes up, they will try to cough all this extra fluid up.
+(Coughing all day or late at night can mean that your dog has more severe issues going on, causing them to continue to cough.)

 Why is my dog coughing only in the morning?

-These are some of the most common reasons that your dog may be coughing only in the morning:
+These are some of the most common reasons that your dog may be coughing only in the morning (along with symptoms commonly seen in addition to a morning cough):

-Some of these issues will also cause your dog to cough all day and at night.
-For mild cases, you may only notice that your dog is coughing early in the morning, shortly after they get up.
-Usually, mild signs of these diseases will just cause your dog to cough in the morning.
+Some of these conditions will also cause your dog to cough all day and at night (not just in the morning).
+Usually, mild signs of these diseases will just cause your dog to cough in the morning (shortly after getting up).
 As your dog’s disease progresses, you may notice that your dog is coughing more frequently and during the day.

-What do I need to do if my dog is coughing?
+What do I need to do to help my dog?

 Once you figure out why your dog is coughing, you will need to treat these issues.
 If your dog has pneumonia or bronchitis, they will need to see your vet for antibiotics to help clear these infections.
 For dogs with allergies, there are some at home remedies that you can try to see if your dog will stop coughing.
 Things such as allergy medication and steam can help your dog stop coughing and feel much better.